BrickMMO/tasks/individuals.markdown

 Remember that [Git](https://git-scm.com/) and [GitHub](https://github.com/) are two different things.
 Just like Gmail is one of many providers of email.
 GitHub is one of many providers for storing Git repositories.

 Git and GitHub can be hard at first.
 And if you have never used the Command Line, it can be a bit intimidating.
-However, it might be the most important and widely used develpoment tool.
+However, it might be the most important and widely used development tool.

 ![Using the Terminal Meme](images/meme-terminal.png)